 No matter what Google throws at you, there should be a level of stability, and it’s unlikely that your rankings will see a dramatic drop.

-Now, I realize that delivering “a great user experience “ is a wide umbrella open to plenty of interpretation.
+Now, we realize that delivering “a great user experience “ is a wide umbrella open to plenty of interpretation.

 But here are a few key elements that heavily contribute to it.